kevin3314/fairseq/README.md

 --------------------------------------------------------------------------------

 # Diff
-- Implement custom directory for (NICT-)BERT.
+- Implement custom dictionary for (NICT-)BERT.
+- Please align index for special symbols in dictionary for encoder and decoder.

 ***